resurfaceio/logger-nodejs/README.md

 ## Dependencies

-Requires Node.js 10.x or later.
+Requires Node.js 10.x or later, and Axios http client.
 No other dependencies to conflict with your app.

 <a name="installing_with_npm"/>